o2alexanderfedin/AI-demos/Design_Document_Prompt_Gateway_RESTful_API_LLM.md

 Description:
 *API Callers send prompts to the Prompt Gateway which are then transformed and sent to the LLM. *

 ### *Actors:*

 - API Caller

 ### *Pre-conditions:*

 - The API Caller is connected to the Prompt Gateway.

 ### *Post-conditions:*

 - The transformed prompts are sent to the LLM.

 ### *Flow:*

-- The API Caller sends a prompt to the Prompt Gateway.- The Prompt Gateway applies optional transformations to the prompt.- The transformed prompt is sent to the LLM.
+- The API Caller sends a prompt to the Prompt Gateway.
+- The Prompt Gateway applies optional transformations to the prompt.
+- The transformed prompt is sent to the LLM.